-“We discovered chemicals were the last elephant in the room when it came to sustainability,” Taylor says.
-Environmentalists wax enthusiastic about composting and riding bikes, he says.
-“But no one is talking about the tons of toxic chemicals being used.
+“We discovered chemicals were the last elephant in the room when it came to sustainability," says Taylor.
+Green enthusiasts like to talk about composting and riding bikes, he adds.
+"But no one is talking about the tons of toxic chemicals being used.
 And the more we started learning, the more excited we got, because there’s a huge void.”

-Another problem is locating sustainable alternatives.
-Low impact industrial strength cleaners are typically manufactured by small-batch chemists for a single purpose — soot removal, for example — but are rarely used for other applications.
+Another problem is actually locating the industrial-strength, natural cleaners.
+Such products are typically created by small batch chemists for a single purpose — soot removal, for example.
+But they are rarely used for other applications.

 "These guys will invent a really cool formula that will have zero, if any, impact on the environment," says Taylor.
 “But chemists aren't marketers.
 They’re happy working out of some obscure office in some obscure town making a couple hundred grand selling to some niche business.”

-Taylor is filling the marketing gap.
-He has also surrounded himself with scientific experts: “people who are actually smart, who can legitimize what we're doing.
+From his office in the former TAOW headquarters — a loft in Northwest Portland’s industrial district — Taylor is filling the marketing gap.
+His six-person team also includes representation from the scientific community: "people who are actually smart, who can legitimize what we're doing.
 I'm just a knucklehead entrepreneur."
-Weighing in as the heavy hitters are chemist Mitch Tracy, Green Endeavor’s technical director, and University of Oregon chemistry professor Jim Hutchison, who is affiliated with the university’s nationally regarded green-chemistry programs.
+Weighing in as the heavy hitters are chemist Mitch Tracy, the company's technical director, and Jim Hutchison, a University of Oregon chemistry professor affiliated with the university’s nationally regarded green-chemistry programs.

 Green Endeavor’s biggest challenge is avoiding “regrettable substitution," says Hutchison, who is acting as an informal advisor and critic.
-The recipes for many cleaning products are proprietary, he explains, so it’s difficult to figure out "what the heck's in them."
-To ensure the alternatives are actually better for human health and the environment, Hutchison says, Green Endeavor needs to develop an evaluative process based on clear and defensible data.
+Hutchison says the recipes for many cleaning products are proprietary, making it difficult to figure out "what the heck's in them."
+To ensure the sustainable alternatives are actually better for human health and the environment, Green Endeavor needs to develop an evaluation process based on "clear and defensible data."

 “It’s a tall order but Scott has addressed tall challenges before."